 Statistical analyses

 To analyse the results from the population experiment, we only used data from day 85 onwards (when harvesting commenced) and excluded two population tubes that had fallen over during the population experiment (one tube in treatment D100 and one in treatment J-D50).
 We then divided the experimental period into three periods, day 85-161, day 162-238 and day 239-302 to assess long-term (instead of transient) temporal changes in the response variables within each treatment group.
 To analyse the results of the population experiment, we used a generalised linear mixed model (GLMM) with Gaussian errors to analyse the effect of the fixed factors harvesting treatment (C, D100, D50, J-D100, J-D50) and time period (period 1, 2, and 3) and their interaction, including ‘population tube’ as a random effect (to account for the repeated measures within each experimental population) on: fighter expression (the number of fighters with the number of adult males set as an offset so that the model prediction will be proportion of fighter males), and the mean size of deutonymphs, adult fighters, scramblers and females.
 The model assumptions of Gaussian errors and homoscedacity were confirmed by inspecting the probability plots and error structures.
-We used a GLMM with Poisson errors to analyse the effects of the fixed factors harvesting treatment and time period, their interaction, with ‘population tube’ as a random effect, on the number of deutonymphs and on total population size.
+We used a GLMM with Poisson errors to analyse the effects of the fixed factors harvesting treatment and time period, their interaction, with ‘population tube’ as a random effect, on the number of deutonymphs and on total population size (all individuals).
 In the online appendix (Smallegange and Deere 2023) we present the analysis of treatment effects on the number of juveniles and female and male adults.

 To analyse the results of the life history assay conducted at the end of the population experiment, we used a GLMM with Gaussian errors to analyse the effect of the fixed factor harvesting treatment (C, D100, D50, C-D100, C-D50), including ‘population tube’ and ‘maternal identity’ as random effects on the mean size of adult fighters, scramblers and females.
 The model assumptions of Gaussian errors and homoscedacity were again confirmed by inspecting the probability plots and error structures.
 We used a GLMM with binomial errors to analyse the effect of the harvesting treatment on fighter expression (‘0’ if a male developed into a scrambler, and ‘1’ if in a fighter), including ‘population tube’ and ‘maternal identity’ as random effects.